JelaniThomas/FinalProjectPhase1/README.md

 </p>

 ## Key Takeaways
-Based on the analysis, these are the recommendations my team have for starting MicroFilms:
+Based on the analysis, these are the recommendations my team have for starting Micro Movies:
 1. The film script, characters, and theme need to appeal to an international audience.
-2. MicroFilms should do some research on shows, movies or books that could be adapted into a film.
+2. Micro Movies should do some research on shows, movies or books that could be adapted into a film.
-3. In the MicroFilms search, they should prioritze films that are G rated.
+3. In the Micro Movies search, they should prioritze films that are G rated.

 ## Next Steps

-MicroFilms should do research on which international countries account for the highest percentage of international box office share.
+Micro Movies should do research on which international countries account for the highest percentage of international box office share.